engan/nft-solana/README.md

 This project includes scripts to upload assets, create a collection NFT, create individual NFTs, and verify NFTs.

-### 1. Upload Assets to Irys and Arweave
+### 1. Upload Assets to Irys

-Run `1-irys-upload.ts` to upload images and metadata to Irys and Arweave.
+Run `1-irys-uploads.ts` to upload images and metadata to Irys and Arweave.
 This script will:

 *   Read image and metadata files from `./assets/images/collection`, `./assets/metadata/collection`, `./assets/images/nfts`, and `./assets/metadata/nfts` folders.
 *   Upload files to Irys.